Ajatt-Tools/impd/README.md

 If you want to discuss this program, have found a bug, or want to participate in the development, please join [our community](https://tatsumoto-ren.github.io/blog/join-our-community.html).
-I look forward suggestions and pull requests!
+I look forward to suggestions and pull requests!

 My special thanks to all my [Patreon](https://www.patreon.com/bePatron?u=43555128)